Beginners Guide to Acupuncture for CRPS (RSD) & Persistent Pain

 - Electro-acupuncture – Again going along the Meridians but this time using an electric current

 - Acupressure – Blunt or a dull pressure is applied along the same Meridians but there is no puncture of the skin

 - Moxibustion – In this style of acupuncture, there are different materials burnt on the skin along the Meridians.
 Heat is applied to the Meridian using the Moxi which is a therapeutic herb, then heat lamps could be used to relax muscles

 There are also other techniques such as Cupping where small glass cups with a seal are put on your skin stimulating the body’s blood flow.
-Tui Na (or tuina) which a form of massage to relieve any tension in your muscles, it also stimulates the acupressure points or even Gua Sha which I wouldn’t recommend for CRPS/RSD or chronic pain sufferers as it involves actual scraping of your skin to produce a light bruising.
+Tui Na (or tuina) which a form of massage to relieve any tension in your muscles.
+It also stimulates the acupressure points or even Gua Sha which isn’t recommended for CRPS or chronic pain patients as it involves actual scraping of your skin to produce a light bruising.

 What happens during a session of acupuncture?

 Before going for your acupuncture session there are somethings you need to remember: